FrodeSolheim/fs-uae/docs/debugging.md

     fs-uae --stdout

-## Environment variables
+## Environment variables for more detailed logging

-Some environment variables can be set to aid with debugging problems:

-    export FS_DEBUG_INPUT=1

-This will cause FS-UAE to log more information about input events to the log file.

-    export FS_DEBUG_FILESYS=1

-This will cause FS-UAE to log all file system operations (for mounted directories) to the log file.

-    export FS_DEBUG_EVENTS=1

-FIXME:

-    export FS_DEBUG_FLUSH=1

-FIXME:
+There is a separate page about
+[environment variables](environment-variables.md), some of which can be used to control the amount of logging.

 ## Compiling a debug version